eddie-energy/architecture/arc42/05-building-block-view/05-building-block-view.md

 | - | - |
 | AIIDA| The Administrative Interface for In-house Data Access (AIIDA) component connects to the Smart Meter in order to collect the real-time energy consumption data of a customer and send it to the EDDIE Framework. |

-There is one more component of the system shown below.
+There is one more node in the system shown above with the following components.

 | Component | Responsibility |
 | - | - |